AustralianSDAF/s1_preproc/README.md

 ### Snappy processing
 The processing tool first uses snappy.
 As snappy requires python 3.6 (which is incompatible with the downloading tool), a docker image is built.
 See [snappy_processing/README.md](snappy_processing/README.md) for steps on how to set up the docker container.
 Docker should be included on the Nimbus ubuntnu 22.04 image.

+Currently the snappy processing will do the following:
+- Apply the orbit file
+- Do speckle filtering
+- Radiometric calibration
+- Thermal Noise removal
+- Terrain Correction
+- GRD Border noise removal
+- Subsetting (if requested, by default off)

 ### GDAL Processing
 Snappy by default doesnt apply adequate compresion to the geotiff, so once the snappy processing is completed, the raster output is then transformed into a [COG (Cloud Optimized GeoTiff)](https://www.cogeo.org/) with extra lossless compression applied.
 With lossless compression applied (`COMPRESS=LZW, PREDICTOR=2`), the COG is half the size of the snappy output, but about 15-25% larger than the equivalent standard geotiff with the same compression flags applied.